Lorezz/monsters/README.md

 ![image Monster](./public/logo.svg)

-An web-app to create monsters with svg.
+A web-app to create monsters with svg.

-Made with [Fabric.js](http://fabricjs.com) and react
+Made with [Fabric.js](http://fabricjs.com) and React

 Svg included provided by [freepick](https://it.freepik.com/home).